VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

     - observational run: semi-observational outflow `input_data/outflow`
     - attribution runs: calculated by the model using the Agreed Curve.

-The water balance model is based on the MATLAB version from [Vanderkelen et al. 2018, HESS, "Modelling the water balance of Lake Victoria"](https://hess.copernicus.org/articles/22/5509/2018/).
+The model is based on the MATLAB version from [Vanderkelen et al. 2018, HESS, "Modelling the water balance of Lake Victoria"](https://hess.copernicus.org/articles/22/5509/2018/).

 ## Analysis of 2020 flood event